rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-storage-accounts.md

 }
 ```

-You cannot directly set the value of keys-you can retrieve the values or regenerate them, revoking access granted by previous value.
+Two keys are provided in each Azure storage account so that you can regenerate one key while still allowing access to storage using the other key.

-### Regenerate a key in a storage account
+## Regenerate a key in a storage account

 ```java
 // regenerate the first key in a storage account and return an updated list of keys